Bulk Uploading Images & ZIP Files

 cardname_F.jpgfor front imagescardname_B.jpgfor back images

 RocketVault automatically pairs fronts and backs based on matching names (before the _F or _B suffix).
+Every card needs both sides.
+Before processing begins, RocketVault checks the ZIP and reports any front-only or back-only filenames; it never creates an unprocessable card record for an unmatched image.

 Step 02